kamilkhanlab/ob-ode-relaxations/README.md

 - a straightforward MATLAB implementation of interval arithmetic using operator overloading.
 This automatically computes upper and lower bounds for a composite function (such as **f** above) on a box-shaped domain.
 - a straightforward MATLAB implementation of generalized McCormick relaxation using operator overloading, analogous to [MC++](https://github.com/coin-or/MCpp).
 This automatically computes convex and concave relaxations of each component of a composite function (such as **f** above) on a box-shaped domain.

 This implementation was developed by Yingkai Song, and was used in all of the numerical examples in the [accompanying paper][1] except Example 6.
 This repository is tied to the accompanying paper, and will not be updated except for bug fixes.
+If you use this implementation, please cite our article:

+> Y. Song and K.A.
+Khan, Optimization-based convex relaxations for nonconvex parametric systems of ordinary differential equations, *Math Program*, **196**, 521-565 (2022). doi:10.1007/s10107-021-01654-x

 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under Grant RGPIN-2017-05944.